Skip to main content

 Students may be eligible for Federal Direct Student Loans if the following provisions apply:

-• The student is enrolled as a regular student in a Title IV-eligible program.
+• Enrolled as a regular student in a Title IV-eligible program

-• The student meets satisfactory academic progress toward completing their program.
-TTC’s Satisfactory Academic Progress (SAP) policy
+• Meets satisfactory academic progress toward completing program (TTC’s Satisfactory Academic Progress (SAP) policy

-• The student is not in default on a Title IV loan received at any institution.
+• Not in default on a Title IV loan received at any institution

-• The student has not met or exceeded annual and/or aggregate loan limits.
+• Has not met or exceeded annual and/or aggregate loan limits

-• The student is not concurrently receiving Title IV financial aid from another institution of higher education.
+• Not concurrently receiving Title IV financial aid from another institution of higher education

-• The student has not met or exceeded Pell lifetime eligibility limits.
+• Has not met or exceeded Pell lifetime eligibility limits

-• The student does not owe a refund or repayment on a Federal Pell Grant, ACG, National SMART Grant, or Federal SEOG.
+• Does not owe a refund or repayment on a Federal Pell Grant, Academic Competitiveness Grant (ACG), National Science and Mathematics Access to Retain Talent (SMART) Grant or Federal Supplemental Education Opportunity Grant (SEOG).

 Students must be enrolled AND attending at least 6 credit hours and meet all Title IV eligibility requirements at the time of disbursement.